Prescriptive authority for psychologists movement

 In states where RxP legislation has been passed, psychologists who seek prescriptive authority must possess a doctoral degree (PhD/PsyD), a license to practice independently, and completion of a Master of Science in clinical psychopharmacology (MSCP) degree or equivalent.
-Programs that offer the MSCP degree are: The California School of Professional Psychology at Alliant International University, The Chicago School, Drake University Fairleigh Dickinson University, Idaho State University, and New Mexico State University.
+Programs that offer the MSCP degree are: The California School of Professional Psychology at Alliant International University, The Chicago School, Drake University Fairleigh Dickinson University, Idaho State University, New Mexico State University, and University of Colorado - Denver.
 Additional MSCP programs are in development.
 In some jurisdictions, completion of the training programs from the Department of Defense or the Prescribing Psychologists' Register Diplomate Certification also satisfies the licensing law requirements.
 The supervised clinical experience required after completing the MSCP and passing the PEP varies by jurisdiction, but typically requires a specific number of hours of supervised experience and/or a specific number of patients.
 Some jurisdictions then grant conditional prescribing psychology licenses or certifications, while others grant full prescribing authority after the supervised clinical experience has been successfully completed.
-The medications the psychologist may then prescribe are limited to those indicated for psychiatric problems; still, the specific medications that are able to be prescribed by prescribing or medical psychologists varies by jurisdiction.
+The medications the psychologist may then prescribe are limited to those indicated for psychiatric problems; still, the specific medications that can be prescribed by psychologists vary by jurisdiction.

 Psychologists' involvement in pharmacotherapy exists on a continuum, with psychologists serving as prescribers, collaborators, and information-providers in the medical decision-making process.
-Psychologists may prescribe in seven states: New Mexico, Louisiana, Illinois, Iowa, Idaho, Colorado, and Utah, as well as the Public Health Service, the Indian Health Service, the U.S. military, and the U.S. territory of Guam.
+Psychologists may prescribe in seven states: New Mexico, Louisiana, Illinois, Iowa, Idaho, Colorado, Utah, Vermont, and Hawai'i, as well as the Public Health Service, the Indian Health Service, the U.S. military, and the U.S. territory of Guam.
 When psychologists act only as collaborators, they lack the authority to make the final decision to prescribe; however, they may assist in the process by recommending clinically desirable treatment effects, certain classes of medications, specific medications, dosages, or other aspects of the treatment regimen.
 Psychologists also provide information that may be relevant to the prescribing professional.
 Psychologists may express concerns about treatment, refer patients for medication consultations, direct patients to referral or information sources, or discuss with patients how to address their concerns about medication with the prescriber.